james-cranley/Python30/README.md

 ---

-## Windows
+### Windows

 1. **Download the Installer:**
    - Go to the [Miniforge GitHub releases page](https://github.com/conda-forge/miniforge/releases).
    - Download the latest Windows installer.
 These are frequently updated.
 Look for a file similar to `Miniforge3-25.1.1-2-Windows-x86_64`.
+You may need to click on a triangle toggle to see the latest releases (see screenshot).

 2. **Run the Installer:**
    - Double-click the downloaded `.exe` file.